mstemm/labs/security/falco/README.md

    or fd.name startswith /dev
    ```

-In case the malicious software / users try to read from raw devices.
+In case the malicious software / users tries to read from raw devices.

 `server_procs`